 - Provide history of previous qualifications achieved;

-- Provide a supporting letter from their marae/hapū;
+- Provide a supporting letter from their marae/hapū (to be requested via the online application);

-- Provide a brief on how their study aligns with the chosen category;
+- how their study aligns with the chosen category;

-- Describe their current involvement with Ngāti Tūwharetoa marae, hapū and iwi;
+- their current involvement with Ngāti Tūwharetoa marae, hapū and iwi;

-- Describe how their qualification will enable them to contribute to Ngāti Tūwharetoa marae, hapū and iwi
+- how their qualification will enable them to contribute to Ngāti Tūwharetoa marae, hapū and iwi.

 The successful recipient will be selected by the Tūwharetoa Māori Trust Board.